BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 to Class Mods, Grenades, Relics, Raid Boss drops, etc, should help out against the increased enemy difficulty here, in fact.

-My own "Early Bloomer" mod will unlock all gear from the beginning of the game, so enable that if you want early-game bandits to have the best gear possible.
-Note that Better Loot already includes Early Bloomer, so if you're running Better Loot, you wouldn't have to bother.

 Mod Construction / Implementation Details
 -----------------------------------------